yecril71pl/cpp-docs.pl-pl/docs/standard-library/regex-traits-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca zapisana `locale` obiektu.
+Funkcja elementu członkowskiego zwraca przechowywany `locale` obiektu.

 ### <a name="example"></a>Przykład